Modified Mercalli intensity scale: History

-Modified Mercalli intensity scale
+Scale values

 The lesser degrees of the MMI scale generally describe the manner in which the earthquake is felt by people.
 The greater numbers of the scale are based on observed structural damage.

-This table gives MMIs that are typically observed at locations near the epicenter of the earthquake.
+This table gives MMIs that are typically observed at locations near the epicentre of the earthquake.

 Correlation with magnitude

-The correlation between magnitude and intensity is far from total, depending upon several factors, including the depth of the hypocenter, terrain, and distance from the epicenter.
-For example, a magnitude 7.0 quake in Salta, Argentina, in 2011, that was 576.8 km deep, had a maximum felt intensity of V, while a magnitude 2.2 event in Barrow in Furness, England, in 1865, about 1 km deep, had a maximum felt intensity of VIII.
+Magnitude and intensity, while related, are very different concepts.
+Magnitude is a function of the energy liberated by an earthquake, while intensity is the degree of shaking experienced at a point on the surface, and varies from some maximum intensity at or near the epicentre, out to zero at distance.
+It depends upon many factors, including the depth of the hypocentre, terrain, distance from the epicentre, whether the underlying strata there amplify surface shaking, and any directionality due to the earthquake mechanism.
+For example, a magnitude 8.2 quake between La Paz and Beni Departments, Bolivia, in 1994, that was 631.3 km deep, had a maximum felt intensity of IV, while a magnitude 2.2 event in Barrow-in-Furness, England, in 1865, about 1 km deep, had a maximum felt intensity of VIII, despite the magnitude 8.2 earthquake releasing 1,000,000,000 times more energy than the magnitude 2.2 earthquake.

 The small table is a rough guide to the degrees of the MMI scale.
-The colors and descriptive names shown here differ from those used on certain shake maps in other articles.
+The colours and descriptive names shown here differ from those used on certain shake maps in other articles.